AthithIttiphakorn/Weather-App-wFlask/README.md

 NOTE:
  A virtual environment is used to create an isolated space for Python projects.
 This allows you to install specific packages and dependencies without affecting the system-wide Python installation or other projects.

+You can visit my online website at worldweather.onrender.com !!